Melbourne: Media

 Three daily newspapers serve Melbourne: the Herald Sun (tabloid), The Age (compact) and The Australian (national broadsheet).
 There are six primary free-to-air digital television stations operating in Greater Melbourne and Geelong: ABC Victoria, (ABV), SBS Victoria (SBS), Seven Melbourne (HSV), Nine Melbourne (GTV), Ten Melbourne (ATV), C31 Melbourne (MGV) – community television.
 Each station (excluding C31) broadcasts a primary channel and several multichannels.
 Some digital media companies such as Broadsheet are based in and primarily serve Melbourne.

 Many AM and FM radio stations broadcast to greater Melbourne.
 These include public (i.e., state-owned ABC and SBS) and community stations.
 Many commercial stations are networked-owned: Nova Entertainment owns Nova 100 and Smooth; ARN controls Gold 104.3 and KIIS 101.1; and Southern Cross Austereo runs both Fox and Triple M. Youth stations include ABC Triple J and youth-run SYN.
 Triple J, and community stations PBS and Triple R, strive to play under represented music.
 JOY 94.9 caters for gay, lesbian, bisexual and transgender audiences.
 3MBS and ABC Classic FM play classical music.
 Light FM is a contemporary Christian station.
-AM stations include ABC: 774, Radio National, and News Radio; also Nine Entertainment affiliates 3AW (talk) and Magic (easy listening).
+AM stations include ABC: ABC Radio Melbourne, Radio National, and News Radio; also Nine Entertainment affiliates 3AW (talk) and Magic (easy listening).
 SEN 1116 broadcasts sports coverage.
 Melbourne has many community run stations that serve alternative interests, such as 3CR and 3KND (Indigenous).
 Many suburbs have low powered community run stations serving local audiences.

 Governance

 The governance of Melbourne is split between the government of Victoria and the 27 cities and four shires that make up the metropolitan area.
 There is no ceremonial or political head of Melbourne, but the Lord Mayor of the City of Melbourne often fulfils such a role as a first among equals.

-The local councils are responsible for providing the functions set out in the Local Government Act 1989 such as urban planning and waste management.
+The local governments are responsible for providing the functions set out in the Local Government Act 1989 such as urban planning and waste management.
 Most other government services are provided or regulated by the Victorian state government, which governs from Parliament House in Spring Street.
 These include services associated with local government in other countries and include public transport, main roads, traffic control, policing, education above preschool level, health and planning of major infrastructure projects.